-The Interim condensed consolidated financial statements have been prepared at historical cost, except for the following significant items stated in the consolidated statement of financial position as follows:
+The interim condensed consolidated financial statements have been prepared at historical cost, except for the following significant items stated in the consolidated statement of financial position as follows:

-- Derivative financial instruments are measured at fair value. - Investment in equity instruments at fair value through other comprehensive income and measured through fair value. - End of service benefits is measured by the present value of future obligations using the expected credit unit method.
+- Investment in equity instruments at fair value through other comprehensive income and measured through fair value. - End of service benefits is measured by the present value of future obligations using the expected credit unit method.